opencord/cord/docs/quickstart.md

 You can find the project path used by the `repo` tool in the [manifest/default.xml](https://gerrit.opencord.org/gitweb?p=manifest.git;a=blob;f=default.xml) file.

+### Using cord-in-a-box.sh to run the CORD fabric

+The `-f` option to cord-in-a-box.sh can be used to configure an ONOS fabric for CORD-in-a-Box.
+The fabric consists of two leaf and two spine switches, each running a [CPqD OpenFlow software switch](https://github.com/CPqD/ofsoftswitch13) controlled by ONOS.
+The build process automatically generates a configuration file for the fabric and pushes it to ONOS.  *THIS FEATURE IS EXPERIMENTAL AND STILL UNDER DEVELOPMENT.*

 ## Inspecting CORD-in-a-Box

 CORD-in-a-Box creates a virtual CORD POD running inside Vagrant VMs.